rahulpnath/rahulpnath.com-old/source/_posts/2016-08-08-ndc-sydney.markdown

 <img alt="Won a Raspberry Pi3.
 Ravendb raffle @ NDCSydney" src="{{ site.images_root}}/ndc_raspberrypi.jpg" />

 It's confirmed that [NDC Sydney is coming back next year](https://twitter.com/samnewman/status/761402917798555648).
-If you are in town during that time, make sure you get a seat for this.
+If you are in town during that time, make sure you reserve a seat.
 Look out for the early bird tickets, those are cheap, and the conference is worth it.
 Thanks to Readify for sponsoring my tickets and it's [one of the good things about working with Readify](http://www.rahulpnath.com/blog/finding-a-job-abroad/).

 See you at NDC Sydney next year!